Home

 Baseballisms is nothing more than a fist full of stories some baseball history all short and enlightening, informative and enjoyable.
 There are some 50 plus easy to read short articles here at your Baseballisms page .

-------------------Jackie Robinson with Branch Richey and Baseball proved to the World desegregation was in fact a reality.
+------------------Jackie Robinson along with Branch Rickey and Baseball proved to the World desegregation was in fact a reality.
 This Stellar Athlete from Cairo, Georgia is the only player in history to have his jersey number (42) retired by every Major League Baseball Team.

 Relative to my reference of baseball history and this playing with balls made of tightly wound string I would like to tell you just how this came about.